 Conversational AI in banking—you hear about it at financial services conferences; it’s referenced in just about every industry analyst report; thought leaders are writing about it; and almost every bank is integrating it in some capacity.
 Rising above the hype, we should stop to ask ourselves, “How can we measure the true impact of AI to our business?”
 And more importantly, “How is it improving our bottom line?”

-We’ve examined five ways conversational AI can deliver solid business results by solving your most strategic problems—acquiring, retaining, growing, and servicing customers and increasing employee productivity.
+We’ve examined five ways conversational AI can deliver solid business results by solving your most strategic problems—acquiring, retaining, growing, and servicing customers, improving the digital banking customer experience, and increasing employee productivity.

 1. Conversational AI increases customer lifetime value